Ransomware Explained

 Segmentation and containment thinking

-Well-designed access boundaries can reduce spread and limit blast radius.
+Well-designed access boundaries reduce spread and limit blast radius.

-This is aligned with Zero Trust and Defense in Depth.
+This aligns with Zero Trust and Defense in Depth.

 Backups and recovery readiness